mikecallahan/smartChat/sidebar.md

 ## Result

-simpleChat is an intuitive and user-friendly application designed to generate human-like text responses in a conversational manner. simpleChat can understand and generate text in a wide range of topics and can be used for various purposes such as content generation, language translation and much more.
+smartChat is an intuitive and user-friendly application designed to generate human-like text responses in a conversational manner. smartChat can understand and generate text in a wide range of topics and can be used for various purposes such as content generation, language translation and much more.

 ## Features